Hilde Osland Showcases Curves In Red-Hot Crop Top & Tight Bike Shorts

 “Always beautiful.
 You’re still glowing,” a third commenter added with yellow and green heart emoji.

-Last week, Hilde showed off her perky derrière in a pair of tight jeans while she spent some time near the beach.
-The pants were a khaki color and they looked like they were made for body.
+Last week, Hilde showed off her perky derrière in a pair of tight jeans while near the beach.
+The pants were a khaki color, and they looked like they were made for her body.
 She paired them with a crop top with a low-cut back that showed off her shapely back.